 Internship CV Example

 If you’re new to the workforce or a particular industry, internships can provide valuable experience.
 They’re often short-term roles where you support a team and learn various tasks, to gain the experience necessary for a permanent position.
 If you’re searching for an internship, creating a great CV can help you stand out from other candidates.
-In this article we explain how to write a CV for an internship, with a guide, tips and examples.
+In this article we explain how to write a CV for an internship, with a guide, tips, and examples as well as showing how to include previous internships on your CV for future job applications.

 There are certain sections employers expect to see on your CV.
 When writing your CV for internship, make sure to include the sections listed below.
 If you’re applying for an internship you might be a recent graduate or just starting your career, so it’s normal to lack work experience.
 As such, you might adopt a CV structure that focuses more on your skills than your experience.
 This is known as a functional CV.